What is the data properties file ?

 • No data value (number, string or empty): some data sets use a special value to indicate that the actual value for a property is unknown or not set.

-• Minimum valid value (number of empty): when specified for a numeric property, all values below this value will be considered as unknown or not set.
+• Minimum valid value (number or empty): when specified for a numeric property, all values below this value will be considered as unknown or not set.
 This setting is only used for numeric properties.
 It is also ignored for the mandatory properties (id, location and timestamp).

-• Maximum valid value (number of empty): when specified for a numeric property, all values above this value will be considered as unknown or not set.
+• Maximum valid value (number or empty): when specified for a numeric property, all values above this value will be considered as unknown or not set.
 This setting is only used for numeric properties.
 It is also ignored for the mandatory properties (id, location and timestamp).

 Example